ewdhp/nanotech/README.md

 A comprehensive, structured learning path that combines **chemistry, physics, materials science, and biology** to understand and engineer matter at the **nanoscale** (1–100 nm).
 This guide takes you from fundamental concepts to cutting-edge applications in nanoelectronics, nanomedicine, and quantum devices.

-## 🎯 What is Nanotechnology?

-Nanotechnology is the science, engineering, and application of materials and devices at the **nanometer scale** (1–100 nm) — where unique physical, chemical, and biological properties emerge that differ dramatically from bulk materials.

 **Why Nanoscale Matters:**
 - Surface-to-volume ratio dramatically increases